 HIPAA Compliance in AWARDS

-Among other things, the new HIPAA regulations are designed to protect the security and privacy of agencies and the consumers they serve.
+Among other things, the HIPAA regulations are designed to protect the security and privacy of agencies and the consumers they serve.
 At Foothold Technology, security is our top priority.
 Using Secure-Socket Layer (SSL) and 256-bit encryption technologies, Foothold Technology’s security is second to none.
 We utilize several layers of encryption to protect data from both external sources and internal accessibility.
-Below are a number of our specific security measures which should address any concerns you may have.
+Below are a number of our specific security measures which are in place.

 - AWARDS safeguards the confidentiality of chart records.